Bachelor of science (BS)

 Make a difference with a career helping children and families

 Many private and public organizations are focused on the wellbeing of infants, children and families.
-The College of Education and Human Development at WMU offers Bachelor of Science degrees in Family Studies and Child and Family Development.
+The College of Education and Human Development at WMU offers a Bachelor of Science in family studies and child and family development.
 These programs prepare you to enter or advance your career within human service organizations or with jobs dedicated to children, families and individuals.

 Both programs are offered online to give you the flexibility of completing your degree at your convenience.
-The courses are taught by the same professors that teach on our main campus, and your degree will have the same prestige as one earned on campus.
+If you prefer to take some or all courses in-person, the courses are also delivered on main campus in Kalamazoo, Mich.

-This is degree does not lead to teacher certification.
-If you’re seeking teacher certification please visit the B.S.
-Elementary Education (Early Childhood)program page.
+This degree does not lead to teacher certification.
+If you’re seeking teacher certification please visit the B.S. elementary education (early childhood) program page.